nrwl/nx/docs/shared/installation/troubleshoot-installation.md

 ### How to fix

 1. If you are running your install command with `--no-optional`, try again without the flag.
-2. Delete your node_modules and `package-lock.json` and re-run `npm i`.
-This should have the `package-lock.json` file updated properly.
+1. Delete your node_modules and `package-lock.json` (or other lock files) and re-run your package manager's install command.
+1. If running on Windows, make sure that the [installed Microsoft Visual C++ Redistributable is up-to-date](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).

 ### Supported native module platforms